Chicago Med season 5: Crossover

 In early September 2019, Chicago Fire showrunner Derek Haas confirmed a crossover event between Fire, Chicago Med and Chicago P.D..
-Haas and producer Dick Wolf came up with the story, and Haas would write all three episodes, marking the first time he has written for Med since the spin-off episode "I Am the Apocalypse".
-Haas explained that the shows would be "intertwined" and there will be scenes that would make viewers think they are watching "a Med scene, but it's in the Fire hour."
+Haas and producer Dick Wolf came up with the story, and Haas would write all three episodes, marking the first time he had written for Med since the spin-off episode "I Am the Apocalypse".
+Haas explained that the shows would be "intertwined" and there would be scenes that would make viewers think they are watching "a Med scene, but it's in the Fire hour."
 The plot revolves around "a mysterious illness", with Haas comparing it to The Poseidon Adventure or Independence Day, saying "where you've got a bunch of stories – cutting to one, cutting to another – and there's a mystery, both medical and criminal, going on that we’re trying to solve before it gets out of hand."
 The crossover begins in Fires fourth episode, before leading into Med and P.D. on the same day.